gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 Imagine you run multiple retail stores.
 One day, you suddenly run out of your best-selling product because you didn't anticipate the high demand.
 Frustrating, right?
 That's where sales forecasting comes in handy.
 It helps you plan your inventory and manage resources efficiently, so you're always prepared for your customers' needs.

 <Alert variant="info">
-This is a very long blog, please use the "Table of Contents" to read a particular subtopic.
+This blog post is extensive.
+To navigate to a specific topic, utilize the provided "Table of Contents."
 </Alert>

 In the competitive retail industry, accurately predicting future sales is crucial for operational and strategic planning.
 Product sales forecasting aims to estimate the number of products a store will sell in the future, based on various influencing factors such as store type, location, regional characteristics, promotional activities, and temporal variations (such as holidays and seasons).
 This case study focuses on developing a predictive model that uses historical sales data from different stores to forecast sales for upcoming periods.